Tokai University Hospital

 Greetings

-Intractable Disease Research Center was established in 1988 under the designation of Kanagawa Prefecture.
+The Tokai University Intractable Disease Research Center was established in 1988 after receiving designation from Kanagawa Prefecture.

 Intractable diseases are diseases with unknown causes and no established treatments.
 They can develop chronically and can cause aftereffects, placing a significant economic and psychological burden on patients.
 Kanagawa Prefecture has designated four base hospitals within the prefecture, established the Intractable Disease Treatment Research Center, and subsidized its operation to support patients with intractable diseases by promoting research into the treatment and Intractable Disease Research Center intractable diseases, providing medical consultations for patients and their families, and training medical professionals.
 Currently, the Center is operated as a commissioned project by Kanagawa Prefecture, but in the future, intractable disease medical system reforms will see the establishment of base hospitals for intractable disease medical care within the prefecture.
 Under this new system related to the reform of intractable disease countermeasures, we will provide the latest information to patients, their families, and medical professionals.